copods/leave-tracking-tool-backend/README.md

 - Visit the [official PostgreSQL download page](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) for MacOS/Windows.

-- Choose the version appropriate for your system (32-bit or 64-bit).
+- Choose the PostgreSQL version 16.3

 - Click on the download link to download the PostgreSQL installer.